 Yes, you can shoot portraits with a 24-70mm lens.
 The wide range in focal lengths allows for a diverse set of images without having to move from your position to recompose your shot.
 The 24mm wide end can help capture the subject and surrounding environment, while the 70mm telephoto length can isolate your subject and give you closer portrait shots and details.

-Can you take portraits with a 24-70mm lens: Yes, and here is the sample gallery of images from my portrait shoot with Audrey.
+Can you take portraits with a 24-70mm lens?
+Yes, and here is a sample image from my portrait shoot with Audrey.

 Sony 24-70mm f2.8 G Master Portrait Photography

-The 24-70mm has its advantages for shooting portraits, but instead of just explaining all the benefits, let’s take a look at a few different portrait shoots I’ve done over the years and see how this lens performs.
+The 24-70mm has its advantages for shooting portraits, but instead of just explaining all the benefits, take a look at the final images from my model test shoot with Audrey.

 Many camera manufacturers have 24-70mm f2.8 lenses, but I wanted to preface this so you knew I was using a Sony setup.